amacaluso/Quantum-Ensemble-for-Classification/README.md

 ## Description

-We propose a new quantum algorithm to perform ensemble classification.
+We propose a quantum algorithm to perform ensemble classification using bagging strategy.
 The underpinning idea is to generate several quantum trajectories in superposition to obtain *B* different transformations of the training set in only *log(B)* operations.
 This implies an exponential speedup in the size of the ensemble with respect to